Available with Spatial Analyst license.

 When applicable, create the datasets that you can derive from your base input datasets— for example, slope and aspect can be derived from the elevation raster.
 Create data from existing data to gain new information.

-- Reclassify or rescale datasets
+- Reclassify datasets.

 Reclassify each dataset to a common scale (for example, 1 to 10), giving higher values to more suitable attributes.